 - 1 private excursion of about 4hrs to the Sugar Loaf Mountain with a guide and chauffeur

-- A half day private & guided visit with car and chauffeur available.
+- A half day private & guided visit of city boroughs with car and chauffeur available.

 - 1 private transfer from the hotel to one of the airports in Rio de Janeiro

 Despite its immensity, Rio de Janeiro, the greenest megalopolis in the world, makes the visitor forget its gigantic size, thanks to the small, tranquil islands of greenery dotted throughout the city.

 With its sandy beaches, steep mountains and tropical forests, Cidade Maravilhosa or the Marvelous City as the Cariocas call it, is situated in a unique and majestic setting.

 From the sixteenth century on, Rio was occupied by Tamoyo Amerindians, the French and the Portuguese in turn.
 At a crucial time for the kingdom of Portugal, then in exile, it served as a refuge for the king fleeing from Napoleon.
 Rio was the capital of a young Brazilian republic for a long time, until the construction of Brasilia in the center of the country.
 Rio de Janeiro is a city full of mystery and charm that enchants visitors.

 In the 19th century, some said that even the Phoenicians had occupied this city and sculpted one of the surrounding mountains into the shape of a bearded human face, making them the first Westerners to have set foot in the Americas.
 Today, doubt remains, but there are both ardent supporters and critics of the theory.